 The Bournemouth MBA has a dual Award with the Chartered Management Institute (CMI) which means when you complete your studies you’ll have your MBA qualification and a CMI qualification.
 You will also receive a complimentary CMI membership for the duration of you qualification with BU.

 Bournemouth University, Lansdowne Campus

 1 year full-time, or 2 years part-time (blended learning, on-campus and online)

 The Chartered Management Institute (CMI), The Chartered Insurance Institute

 All subjects considered

 A Bachelors Honours degree, 2:1 or above or equivalent.
 Professional qualifications will be considered on an individual basis.
 If English is not your first language you'll need IELTS 6.5 (Academic) or above.
-For more information see our international entry requirements
+For more information see our full entry requirements.

 - Personal & Professional Development: A non-credit bearing unit to help you develop the self-awareness, skills, behaviours and competences you'll need to be an effective, independent and credible professional for the global business environment.
 A variety of distinct subject matters are covered, including personal and professional development.
 Emerging management topics are explored in master-classes from internal and external academics and practitioners.
 This unit runs throughout the duration of the course.

 - Accounting & Financial Management: Gain the skills and understanding you'll need for Analysing accounting and other financial data for performance evaluation, decision-making and risk analysis.
 These skills provide a robust foundation for managerial action and are essential for consultancy, research and organisational analysis.